|

 As original.
 The points to which the suspension elements are attached to the frame must not differ in dimension or positions from the period specification.
 All sprung parts of the car must have a minimum ground clearance of 40 mm with the driver on board.

-The use of any material which was not in general use during the period is prohibited.
-E.g. titanium, kevlar, carbon fibre, etc.
+The use of any material which was not in general use during the period (e.g. titanium, kevlar, carbon fibre, etc.) is prohibited.

 Aerodynamic Devices